Does your child have dyscalculia?Math Tutor

 Checklist for detecting dyscalculia in children

-This list is especially applicable for children between the ages of four to seven:
+Her checklist, taken from here, is especially applicable for children between the ages of four to seven:

 - difficulties with basic four operations in math (addition, subtraction, multiplication and division), with the lack of automaticity and inconsistent answers